On Undecided LP, Clustering and Active Learning

 A $1/r$-cutting, and its conflict list can be computed in $O( nr^{d-1})$ time \cite{h-gaa-11}.

-\begin{remark} \remlab{oracle:all} The algorithm we present next call recursively on subsets of the constraints, and it also calls recursively on lower dimensional subspaces.
-In particular, the oracle can be applied to any lower dimensional affine subspace $F$, by using the original oracle in the ambient space -- a returned constraint can be intersected with $F$ to get a constraint in $F$.
-We emphasize that the oracle always work on the whole original input set of constraints -- the recursive calls on subsets of the constraints are done for efficient bookkeeping, and do not effect how the oracle works. \end{remark}
+\begin{remark} \remlab{oracle:all} The algorithm we present next call itself recursively on subsets of the constraints, and on lower dimensional subspaces.
+In particular, the oracle can be applied to any lower dimensional affine subspace $F$ by using the original oracle in the ambient space -- a returned constraint can be intersected with $F$ to get a constraint in $F$.
+We emphasize that the oracle always works on the whole original input set of constraints -- the recursive calls on subsets of the constraints are done for efficient bookkeeping, and do not effect how the oracle works. \end{remark}

 \paragraph*{The Algorithm.}